InductiveStep/2020-Russian-constitutional-referendum/README.md

 @[inductivestep](https://twitter.com/InductiveStep))
 06 July 2020

-Using `rvest` to parse the 2020 Russian constitutional referendum results from Wikipedia and do some sums.
-(To be continued…)
+Using `rvest` to scrape the 2020 Russian constitutional referendum results from Wikipedia, do some sums, and plot them on a choropleth (`raster` and `ggplot`).

 ### Load packages